This is my seventh ACC Basketball Preview. To view my previous entries, click on “more” beside my username, then select profile.

 While Duke’s freshman class includes the top 3 recruits in the country, the most important member of the class could be point guard Tre Jones.
 Jones is a top 12 recruit nationally and the brother of Tyus Jones, who helped bring Duke a National Title in 2015.
 He’s a pass first point guard that can create, which will be particularly important considering the talent of his teammates and the possibility that the team won’t stretch the floor as well as Duke normally does (Jones may not help in that area either; he struggled shooting from the shorter high school 3 point line as a senior).
 The only other traditional point guard on the roster will be sophomore Jordan Goldwire, who may be able to take care of the basketball and defend his position but will provide little offensively off the bench.
 Jones will be joined in the backcourt by 6-7 R.J.
 Barrett, the number 1 recruit in college basketball and a potential number 1 pick in next year’s draft.
 Barrett is physically explosive and can do everything well with the possible exception of shooting from the perimeter.
 In addition to scoring, he’ll help Jones facilitate the offense and contribute on the boards.
 Cameron Reddish, the number two recruit and a potential lottery pick, will step in at small forward.
 Like Barrett, he’s an excellent athlete that will help at the defensive end and he’s an unselfish player that can create and will keep the ball moving.
 Reddish is really the only one of the 4 elite recruits that has an established ability to shoot from the perimeter, so he’ll be the most likely candidate to lead the team in scoring.
 He also spent time at point guard for the Team USA U-19 team, so if Jones falter he would provide another option.
 Due to the limited number of perimeter threats, 6-6 sophomore Alex O’Connell, a top 90 recruit a year ago that averaged just 10.4 minutes a game despite being the first perimeter player off the bench, will suddenly find himself incredibly important to Duke’s offensive success after establishing himself as a dangerous perimeter threat (48.9% 3pt.) as a freshman.
 O’Connell is a capable athlete in his own right and should be able to help more in every way after adding strength to his wiry frame.
 Duke welcomes another similar wing in 6-7 top 40 recruit Joey Baker, but he will be a redshirt candidate as an early college entrant.

 Zion Williamson, the number three recruit in the class of 2018 and a potential top 5 draft pick, may generate the most excitement among Duke’s newcomers.
 At a physically explosive 6-6, 275 pounds, Williamson is reminiscent of a young Charles Barkley (assuming you’re old enough to remember that), although Williamson is bigger and isn’t quite that fast.
 He should excel as a rebounder and post scorer, he’s another willing passer, and he’ll aid in protecting the rim.
 Again, Williamson doesn’t shoot the 3 at a high percentage to this point (although it is a work in progress), and Duke started 5 players that could shoot from the perimeter a year ago.
 Marques Bolden will likely move into the starting center position.
 Bolden doesn’t really have the physical explosiveness or motor to live up to his original top 10 recruiting ranking, but he’s a solid big man that should be able to rebound, block shots, and score in the post as a junior.
 Even though Krzyzewski simply doesn’t use his bench much at this point, Javin DeLaurier had a breakthrough sophomore year and even started a few games due to the length it gave the front line once the team switched to a zone full time.
 DeLaurier is another outstanding athlete and established himself as a strong rebounder (4.0 rpg. in just 12.7 minutes) and a capable defender both in the paint and on the perimeter.
-With all of their size and athleticism, Duke will have a very real chance to lead the nation in rebounding in 2018-2019.
+Finally, while he won't provide much scoring, 6-7, 222 pound junior Jack White can offer an active and mobile body at both ends of the floor from either forward spot.
+With all of their size and athleticism, Duke will have a very real chance to lead the ACC in rebounding in 2018-2019.

 Florida State Seminoles